 Data Visualization = a visual representation of large amounts of numerical data.
 The objective is to make sense of the data, or make the data more accessible.

 Infographic = a visual representation of facts, events or numbers.
 Infographics try to tell a story; the focus is on informing or educating.
 The information is presented with context, with a narrative, that elaborates on the topic; it is often subjective.
-Infographics generally contain multiple data visualisations.
+Infographics generally contain multiple data visualizations.

 Dashboard = the equivalent of the automotive dashboard, displaying real-time changes to strategic or tactical data, usually displayed visually.
 Often has the ability to drill down through high level data into increasing detail.
 Focus is on operations and driving decision making.
 Time period is usually real-time.
 Tries to pinpoint exceptions, problems, or trends.